Things Schools Should Actually Teach | The Hidden Dangers of the Internet You Didn’t Know About

-Most people think they understand online risks—but there are hidden dangers few people ever talk about.
+Most people think they understand online risks, but there are hidden dangers few people ever talk about.
 Beyond basic scams and hacks, the internet is full of unseen threats.
-This guide exposes lesser-known internet dangers and how to protect yourself.
+This guide exposes lesser-known hidden dangers of the internet and how to protect yourself.

 Digital Fingerprinting | You’re Being Tracked Without Cookies